NHS Continuing Healthcare

 NHS Continuing Healthcare can help you live independently at home, or in a residential care setting, by supporting the ongoing treatment and control of your spinal cord injury.
 It is funded by the NHS, who can organise your care for you or you can choose to receive the funding direct (via a Personal Health Budget) and organise it yourself.

 To be eligible for this type funding you need to be over 18 years old and have been assessed as having a ‘primary health need’.
-You will be assessed by a Multi-Disciplinary Team made up of two or more qualified professionals from a clinical or social care background for your eligibility.
+You will be assessed for your eligibility by a Multi-Disciplinary Team made up of two or more qualified professionals from a clinical or social care background.
 Not all the healthcare professionals involved in this process will have prior knowledge of spinal cord injury, so preparing for the assessment and providing detailed answers is essential.

-Visit the Resources Area to download more information.
-Please note this is a service we offer primarily to SIA members so you will need to be logged into the website as a member to access some of the NHS Continuing Healthcare information.
+Visit our Fact sheets section to download more information.
+Please note this is a service we offer primarily to SIA members so you will need to be logged into the website as a member to access most of the NHS Continuing Healthcare information.

 If you are not already a member, it is free of charge and very easy to join.
-More details available in the Your Community section on this site.
+More details available in the Get support section on this site.